-Based on a compartmentalized model of tracer behaviour in the circulatory system, Feng et al. (1993a and 1993b) proposed a formulation of four exponential functions for fitting PET radiotracer PTACs which include both ascending and descending phase in the measured data.
+Based on a compartmentalized model of radiopharmaceutical behaviour in the circulatory system, Feng et al. (1993a and 1993b) proposed a formulation of four exponential functions for fitting PET radiotracer PTACs which include both ascending and descending phase in the measured data.
 Two of the eigenvalues (time constants of the exponentials) can be paired (Feng & Wang, 1991; Wang & Feng, 1992), leading to equation:

 , where Tap is the appearance time of radioactivity in the blood, caused by the delay of bolus in the circulation from the IV injection site to the arterial sampling site.
 A fast bolus injection is assumed.
 Examples are shown in Figure 4).
 One of the exponential terms (with A3 and λ3) can obviously be left out (Wang & Feng, 1992; Feng et al., 1993b) if the kinetics are relatively simple.
 The equation contains surge function and exponentials and bears likeness to the sum of surge function and its integral function.